TetraPlex-org/central/Documentation/MRD.md

 C. Karma and Credits

 The system will have two currencies to facilite tranactions.
-Karma is earned by certain actions that the system deems pro social and is used to unlock some in network features and credit is cash converted into anb in network virtual currency.
+Karma is earned by certain actions that the system deems pro social and is used to unlock some in network features and credit is cash converted into an in network virtual currency.

 (elaborated differnces further here)